 To see the minimum ALEKS scores required for math courses, please see the ALEKS Math Course Placement.

 Having Problems with the ALEKS Math Placement Exam?

 - After I log in with my HawkID, I get a message saying that the ALEKS course has expired, and I need a course code.
 What should I do?

-Please email Cynthia Farthing telling her that your access to the ALEKS math placement test needs to be extended.
+Please email Amanda Marr if you need your access to the ALEKS math placement test extended.
 Be sure to include your name and student UID number in the email.